gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-tips.md

 Description: Small issues that might trip you up with WebGL
 TOC: #

-This article is a collection of small issues you might run into using WebGL that seemed too small to have their own article.
+This article is a collection of issues you might run into using WebGL that seemed too small to have their own article.

 ---